Project-Counter/cop5/source/07-processing/12-usage-spikes.rst

 Positive Spikes in Usage
 """"""""""""""""""""""""

-Reported usage may be considered as a positive spike if, in a specific month, the reported usage by a report consumer is at least one hundred units of measurement greater than 300% above the previous twelve-month average.
+Reported usage may be considered as a positive spike if, in a specific month, the reported usage by a report consumer is at least one hundred units of measurement greater than thrice the previous twelve-month average.

 Negative Spikes in Usage